-Post office MIS is quite a popular and sought after product to create monthly income.
+Post office MIS is quite a popular and sought-after product to create monthly income.
 The name “Monthly Income Scheme” has its own attraction, and every second small saving scheme investor prefers this scheme.
-It is favorite among the retired people.
+It is a favorite among the retired people.

-I was of the view that this combination may be a small town pitch, but some days back when one of my friends who went to Post office to get Senior citizen saving scheme for his Retired mother, was pitched with this combination, I Realized I was wrong.
+I was of the view that this combination may be a small town pitch, but some days back when one of my friends who went to the Post office to get a Senior citizen saving scheme for his Retired mother, was pitched with this combination, I realized I was wrong.

-Like many others, he also has all the reasons to believe the safety and high returns of the combination of Post office MIS with Post office RD.
-He was told that this combination will generate better returns than Senior citizen saving scheme.
-But he preferred to spoke to me before issuing the cheque.
+Like many others, he also has all the reasons to believe in the safety and high returns of the combination of Post office MIS with Post office RD.
+He was told that this combination will generate better returns than the Senior citizen saving scheme.
+But he preferred to speak to me before issuing the cheque.

 We met in my office where we discussed the products and the specific combination of Post Office MIS and Post office RD in detail.